Evidence review

 No single provider wins on all six.
 The right pick depends on which axis binds you hardest:

-- **Budget-first and in a covered state?** Chase the lowest verified flat price. - **Need brand-name Wegovy or Zepbound?** Filter immediately to providers with brand access — most of the board is compounded only. - **Want to avoid needles?** Prioritize oral or sublingual options, covered in our injections vs oral GLP-1 guide. - **Moving states or traveling?** Weight nationwide coverage above almost everything else.
+- **Budget-first and in a covered state?** Chase the lowest verified flat price. - **Need brand-name Wegovy or Zepbound?** Filter immediately to providers with brand access — most providers here are compounded only. - **Want to avoid needles?** Prioritize oral or sublingual options, covered in our injections vs oral GLP-1 guide. - **Moving states or traveling?** Weight nationwide coverage above almost everything else.

-Our best GLP-1 provider by need guide sorts the board into exactly these lanes.
+Our best GLP-1 provider by need guide sorts the ranking into exactly these lanes.

 Where the Desk lands

-On our board, CoreAge Rx earns the top Desk Score for the reader who wants one thing above all: a verified flat price, both molecules, and all-50-state reach with no step-up traps.
+In our ranking, CoreAge Rx earns the top Desk Score for the reader who wants one thing above all: a verified flat price, both molecules, and all-50-state reach with no step-up traps.
 That is a specific profile, not a universal verdict.
-A budget-first reader in a covered state, or someone who needs brand access, may rightly rank a different provider first — which is exactly why we publish the full comparison desk and a head-to-head alternatives view rather than a single name.
+A budget-first reader in a covered state, or someone who needs brand access, may rightly rank a different provider first — the tirzepatide ranking and the compounded semaglutide ranking both re-sort the same roster around a narrower question — which is exactly why we publish the full comparison desk, a head-to-head alternatives view and the complete provider dispatch index rather than a single name.
 Use the checklist, weight the axis that matters to you, and let your own constraints pick the winner.
+If it is the underlying evidence you want to weigh rather than the vendors, start from our research library.

 Frequently asked questions